Spectra of large random trees: An example: the random comb

-Divide the matrix $B$ into $2 \times 2$ blocks with the rows (resp. columns) of the $(i,j)^{\mathrm{th}}$ block indexed by $\{2i+1, 2i+2\}$ (resp. $\{2j+1, 2j+2\}$).
-This block form matrix is block tridiagonal.
+This observation suggests that we divide the matrix $B$ into $2 \times 2$ blocks with the rows (resp. columns) of the $(i,j)^{\mathrm{th}}$ block indexed by $\{2i+1, 2i+2\}$ (resp. $\{2j+1, 2j+2\}$) and perform the matrix multiplications necessary to compute the powers of $B$ blockwise.
+The resulting block form matrix is block tridiagonal.
 The entries in the diagonals above and below the main diagonal are always the matrix

 We use this notation because we can think of $\Pi_x$ as the matrix for the orthogonal projection onto the $x$-axis in a two-dimensional $(x,y)$ coordinate system.
 The entry in the $(k,k)$ diagonal block is the matrix